 ENTR:9600 Seminar in Entrepreneurship

-Topics such as franchising, business acquisition, real estate development, e-commerce, technology transfer.
-Repeatable.
+Topics vary; franchising, business acquisition, real estate development, e-commerce, technology transfer.

 ENTR:9700 Entrepreneurship: Business Consulting